-In this post, we explore what cash drag is and how to maximise your investment level with confidence, in other words, how to avoid cash drag as much as possible.
-By increasing data quality in the investment decision process, you will be able to enhance performance by improving confidence in your investment decision making.
+In this post, we explore what cash drag is and how to maximise your investment level with confidence.
+In other words, how to avoid cash drag as much as possible.

-As the market increases in value over time, sitting on uninvested cash will directly mean that your portfolio is getting left behind your benchmark.
-Every dollar not invested is – on average – a missed positive return.
+As the market increases in value over time, holding cash will directly mean that your portfolio is getting left behind your benchmark.
+Every dollar not invested is – on average - a missed positive return.

-As a portfolio manager, you often want to invest right up to the edge of what’s possible.
+A portfolio manager often wants to invest to the edge of what’s possible.
 Imagine for a moment that you have 1% in cash.
-You want to invest that cash pro-rata across your portfolio.
+You want to deploy that cash pro-rata across your portfolio.
 But how much of the 1% do you dare deploy?

 The decision puts a lot at stake.
-If you invest too much, you might become a borrower, and that could lead to heavy fines and the need to issue a breach report to your investors.
-But you can’t afford to invest too little, either.
-If you leave cash sitting uninvested, you might be missing opportunities to create alpha.
+If you invest too much, you might become a borrower, leading to heavy fines and the need to issue a breach report to your investors.
+But if you leave cash sitting uninvested, you miss opportunities for returns.

-You need to know with total certainty how much you can invest; whether it’s 99% of your cash or 99.9% of it.
+You need to know with certainty how much you can invest, whether 99% of your cash or 99.9% of it.

-Given the state of the investment industry, peak performance has never been more important.
-A PWC report predicts fees will continue to decline through to 2025, reinforcing the need to reduce cash drag to improve investment performance.
+Given the state of the investment industry, peak performance has never been more critical.
+A PWC report predicts fees will continue to decline, reinforcing the need to reduce cash drag to improve investment performance.

-This trend is increasing competition between asset managers, a reality that makes performance, and reducing cash drag, even more important.
-If a portfolio manager can be more invested by even a small amount, they may see a one-basis-point increase in return, causing their performance to rise relative to their peers.
-And a bump in performance increases the chances of higher net new money.
+This trend is increasing competition between asset managers, a reality that makes performance and reducing cash drag even more important.
+If a portfolio manager can be more invested by even a tiny amount, they may see a three bps (0.03%) increase in return, causing their performance to rise relative to their peers.
+A bump in performance increases the chances of higher net new money.

 It all comes down to the main goals - deliver outperformance and grow your AuM.

 The hypothetical investment conundrum above illustrates the importance of high-quality portfolio data when attempting to reduce cash drag.
-It is critical to trust your systems to inform you of the state of your data in real-time, so that you can understand how accurate and complete your data is before making investment decisions.
+It's critical to trust the data in your systems to inform you of the state of your data in real-time so that you can understand how accurate and complete your data is before making investment decisions.

 So, how is data quality for an asset manager achieved?

-Data quality in an Investment Management Solution (IMS) depends on correct calculations within – as well as on the delivery of – high-quality data from multiple sources.
-Such sources could be custodians, brokers, index providers, valuation providers, the security master(s) and market data feeds.
-Some issues can be solved by the IMS itself, while some cannot (at least not in time).
-It is exactly for this reason that visualising data quality in real-time is paramount for portfolio managers to reduce cash drag through confident, high return investment decisions.
+Data quality in an Investment Management Solution (IMS) depends on correct calculations and the delivery of high-quality data from multiple sources.
+Such sources include custodians, brokers, index providers, valuation providers, the security master(s), and market data feeds.
+The IMS can solve some issues, but not all.
+This is precisely why visualising data quality in real-time is paramount for portfolio managers to reduce cash drag through confident, high-return investment decisions.

-Because cash drag can reduce your portfolio returns and have a negative impact on your portfolio performance, by increasing data quality in the investment decision process, you will be able to maximise investment returns through improved decision making.
-Investing in advanced investment management solutions will enable you to maximise your investment level with confidence, thanks to high-quality data insights that are accurate, complete and timeous.
+Cash drag can reduce your portfolio returns and harm your portfolio performance.
+Increasing data quality in the investment decision process can maximise investment returns through improved decision-making.
+Investing in advanced investment management solutions will enable you to maximise your investment level with confidence, thanks to high-quality data insights that are accurate, complete and timely.